TomHarrop/ird-5acc-paper/ms/results.md

 are controlled by different genetic mechanisms

 **Figure S4**. **A** Photos of panicle samples. **B** *LHS1* / *G1L5* qRT-PCR.

+**Figure S5**.
+MADS and SBP genes are more highly expressed in the SM.
+NAC genes are more highly expressed in the BM.

 ## Tables